How to Grow Weigela Shrubs (The Complete Guide)

 About Weigela

-Weigela (say it why-GEE-luh) is a genus of several flowering deciduous shrubs.
+Weigela (why-GEE-luh) is a genus of several flowering deciduous shrubs.
 They are spring bloomers, although some cultivars will rebloom later in the summer.
 Their tubular flowers are quite attractive to bees, butterflies, and, of course, hummingbirds.

 Flower color varies from white to all shades of pink and red.
 Foliage is not limited to green and can be a major reason to add these upright, arching perennials to your landscape.
 New varieties have lovely leaves in creamy variegations, darker purples and burgundy, and, of course, green.

 Weigelas often experience some winter dieback, but they are quite hardy.
-They’re available in sizes from dwarf 12” plants up to large shrubs, which may grow to heights of ten feet.
+They’re available in sizes from dwarf 12 inch plants up to large shrubs, which may grow to heights of 10 feet.
 Most are easily kept at about 3 to 4 feet tall and wide.

-Because they grow quickly, weigelas are a great choice for privacy shrubs, too.
+Because they grow quickly, these plants are a great choice for privacy shrubs, too.

 weigela shrub in full bloom with purple-pink tubular blossoms